 Blake Griffin, PF (Early termination option to become an UFA)

-If the Clippers get Paul to stay, they will probably be ready to do whatever it takes to also bring back Griffin, Paul's on-court partner the past six seasons.
+With Chris Paul traded to the Houston Rockets, the Clippers will probably to do whatever they can to bring back Griffin.
 Oklahoma City is another possibility to think about for Griffin, an Oklahoma hero in his college days playing for the Sooners.
 The Thunder desperately need to get bigger in the frontcourt and add more proven pieces around Russell Westbrook, and the addition of a star such as Griffin would make a lot of sense.
 Griffin's arrival in OKC would mean a lower usage rate and fewer shots for Westbrook, two of the biggest factors for Westbrook's fantasy excellence this season, and that would spoil a lot of the magic we saw with the Thunder star this season.
-Fantasy owners should hope that Griffin continues to do his thing with Paul and the Clippers.

 Kyle Lowry, PG (UFA)